downflux/blog/README.md

 ## Caveat

-Ensure the default branch is set correctly in .gitmodules.
+Ensure the default branch is set correctly in `.gitmodules`.